About museums with Marisa:

 How it all began

 Once I finished graduate school, I joined the Global Service Corps and taught English at a remote Buddhist Monastery in Kanchnaburi, Thailand.
 My year abroad allowed me to travel extensively around the world.
 I returned to the States to settle in New York City and begin my professional career as a museum educator.
-After holding fantastic positions at renowned museums all over the City, I realized I wanted to break out on my own to provide customized museum experiences for children and adults alike- both within classrooms as enrichment programs, as well as private, customized tours at The Met.
-That’s when I gave my passion for teaching ancient and art history a name: “Museums With Marisa” was born.
+Eventually I decided to focus on my passions of Egypt, Rome, and The Met Museum, and founded "Museums With Marisa."

 Marisa Horowitz-Jaffe: Professional Credentials